I create highly personalised showreels from scratch for actors.

 The process begins with us meeting (in person or on Zoom), and then I write your scenes.

 I have produced showreels from scratch for drama schools such as Guildhall and Arts Ed.

 I pride myself on producing exactly what each actor needs to showcase their talents.
 I write unique and original scenes for EVERY showreel.
 EVERY SCRIPT I shoot is original material, written for my clients.

 My focus, as a director of showreels, is to create nuanced, natural scenes.
 The key to a strong showreel is believability.
 Natural performances are more important to me than flashy camera moves.

 I am also in regular contact with casting directors.
 They are the crucial audience member for showreels — so it’s crucial I get the work right.
-You can read my recent interview with Emmy Award Winning Casting Director Chase Paris here.
+You can read my interview with Emmy Award Winning Casting Director Chase Paris (Ozark, Stranger Things) here.

 I am based in East London, but can also travel across the UK and Europe.
 Your scripts will be original – created solely to capture what makes your acting talents shine.